Downloading and Installing sc2kfix

 sc2kfix has been developed using Visual C++ 2022 and is designed to be built with a current Microsoft C++ compiler and build system.
 If you want to run the latest cutting-edge version of sc2kfix, you should download the latest CI artifact from the GitHub Actions page.
 That being said, if you want to download the source code and built it yourself, here are our recommendations:

-- We highly recommend using Visual C++ 2022. sc2kfix currently only uses features from the C++14 standard, but since Visual C++ 2015 reaches end of life on October 14, 2025, the build requirements for sc2kfix may be upgraded to C++17 at that time.
+- We highly recommend using Visual C++ 2022. sc2kfix currently only uses features from the C++14 standard, but since Visual C++ 2015 reached end of life on October 14, 2025, the build requirements for sc2kfix may be upgraded to C++17 in the near future.

 - Our primary test systems are Windows 11 24H2 and Windows 10 22H2.
 Limited testing is done on Windows 7 Build 7601.
 Testing on Windows 7 may be discontinued entirely in the future as extended support for Windows 7 ended on January 14, 2020.
 Please ensure you are running a supported operating system before submitting any bug reports.

-After cloning the sc2kfix Git repository, you can open the Visual Studio solution file and immediately build the solution to produce the winmm.dll output file that contains the sc2kfix plugin.
-Copy the winmm.dll output file from the Release directory to your SC2K directory and run SIMCITY.EXE to play the game with your newly-built sc2kfix plugin.
+After cloning the sc2kfix Git repository, you can open the Visual Studio solution file and immediately build the solution to produce the winmm.dll output file that contains the sc2kfix plugin as well as any included mods in the mods/ subdirectory of the build output directory.
+Copy the winmm.dll output file from the build output directory to your SC2K directory and any optional mods you wish to use to the corresponding mods/ subdirectory, then run SIMCITY.EXE to play the game with your newly-built sc2kfix plugin.

 Using the sc2kfix Console